matthost/lifespan/README.md

       - For females: [when taken during mice pregnancy, reduced size and growth of offspring](https://pubmed.ncbi.nlm.nih.gov/28778941)
     - Can increase insulin resistance, raising blood glucose.
 This is likely why it synergizes with acarbose, which lowers blood glucose.
     - Can lower immune system response to bacteria.
 This can be an issue at high doses used in transplant patients but not reported in lower weekly antiaging usage.
 Recommend stopping usage while feeling sick.
-  - Dose
-    - 4 mg once weekly.
-More is probably better.
 - Acarbose
   - Background
     - Slows digestion of sugar, lowering blood sugar spikes.
 Taken with meals.
 Thought to reduce aging by reducing blood sugar spikes which can be harmful.
 Synergistic with rapamycin.